node-real/megafuel-client-example/cex/readme.md

 After the application is approved, Nodereal will email the Sponsor with the ID of the policy created for them.

-And the sponsor will add the hot-wallets of Cex into the whitelist of the sponsor policy.

 ## Configure the Policy

-The scripts in the example demonstrate how the sponsor should configure the policy, as well as how users can send transactions with 0 gas price:
+The scripts in the example demonstrate how the sponsor should configure the policy, as well as how Cex can send transactions with 0 gas price:

 - The sponsor sets the policy rule through API: sponsor any transaction that sends a specific ERC20 token from a list of